openharmony/docs/en/application-dev/napi/use-jsvm-about-array.md

-# Managing Arrays Using JSVM-API
+# Working with Arrays Using JSVM-API

 ## Introduction